manand881/CSGO-AutoClicker/readme.md

 ## Usage

 Warning!
 Using this in games is cheating.
 You are engaging in unfair practices by using this in games and you may get banned for the same thing.
-Use with caution
+Use with caution.

 ## Contributing